-(a) Within the course of their employment;

-- (b) In accordance with Association procedures; - (c) In good faith;

-30. To respond to consultation papers unless the response recommends a departure or significant development of Association policy or procedure or is contrary to a standing instruction of the Association;

-31. In accordance with the Association's approved Disciplinary and Incapability and Maximising Attendance Procedures, to take disciplinary action including dismissal, as appropriate in respect of employees;

-32. Action virement within the overall revenue budgets in accordance with the any approved policies of the association, subject to confirmation by the Association's senior Finance Officer.

-33.To apply for and accept grants or external funding to support the agreed strategies, policies or plans of the Association, subject to budget being available for any required match- funding; and otherwise be heard by it.
+- (a) Within the course of their employment; - (b) In accordance with Association procedures; - (c) In good faith; - 30.
+To respond to consultation papers unless the response recommends a departure or significant development of Association policy or procedure or is contrary to a standing instruction of the Association: - 31.
+In accordance with the Association's approved Disciplinary and Incapability and Maximising Attendance Procedures, to take disciplinary action including dismissal, as appropriate in respect of employees; - 32.
+Action virement within the overall revenue budgets in accordance with the any approved policies of the association, subject to confirmation by the Association's senior Finance Officer. - 33.To apply for and accept grants or external funding to support the agreed strategies, policies or plans of the Association, subject to budget being available for any required match- funding; and - 34.
+During a pandemic or other public health emergency when the Leadership Sounding Board acting as Staffing Committee is unable to meet, to deal with all appeals which would otherwise be heard by it.
 This is subject to such appeals being determined by a senior officer who had no prior involvement in the case.
 Power is given to determine such appeals by written submissions, providing all the rules of natural justice relating to fair hearings are complied with.